XfLoops/apidox-cli/README.md

 # apidox-cli

-`apidox-cli` is an api-blueprint-friendly command line interface which can
+apidox-cli is an api-blueprint-friendly tooling which can

 - start a **document server** (use `-p` option), serving generated html from api blueprint files (`*.apib`).